-If this happens, we will ensure that the transfer will be compliant with data protection law and all personal data will be secure.
 Our standard practice is to use ‘standard data protection clauses’ which have been approved by the European Commission for such transfers.
 Those clauses can be accessed here.

 Where you have registered on our website and have been provided with a username and password, you agree not to make available your username and/or password to anyone.
-If there has been a disclosure of your username and/or password, you agree to notify us promptly of such disclosure, so that Avon can take appropriate security measures and provide you with a new username and password.
+If there has been a disclosure of your username and/or password, you agree to promptly notify us of such disclosure, so that Avon can take appropriate security measures and provide you with a new username and password.

 A cookie is a small file, downloaded onto a device upon the user visiting certain websites.
 Cookies are then sent back to originating website on each subsequent visit.
 Cookies are useful because they allow a website to recognise a user’s device.